bbc/accessibility-news-and-you/accessibility-and-testing-with-talkback.md

 ## General usage

 0. If you are not an advanced user, it is recommended to deactive the **passcode** (if the device has one setup) while using TalkBack.
-1. To quickly access TalkBack, enable the '**Accessibility shortcut**' by going to 'Settings', then 'Accessibility', and scroll down to 'Accessibility shortcut', turn this on.
+1. To quickly access TalkBack, enable the '**<a name="accessibility-shortcut"></a>Accessibility shortcut**' by going to 'Settings', then 'Accessibility', and scroll down to 'Accessibility shortcut', turn this on.
 You can now turn on TalkBack with 2 simple steps:
 - Press and hold the power button until you hear a sound or feel a vibration.
 - Touch and hold two fingers until you hear audio confirmation.
 Note, this functionality is buggy, and may not work on your device.